daniellerem/Thesis-treeMILC/README.md

 # Access
 This archive is publicly available on Github: https://github.com/daniellerem/Thesis-treeMILC .
 No external data is necessary, all data is generated with R code.
-For any questions or comments, you can contact Daniëlle Remmerswaal (d.m.remmerswaal@uu.nl).
+For any questions or comments, you can contact DaniÃ«lle Remmerswaal (d.m.remmerswaal@uu.nl).